stevencombs/retrocombs.github.io/_drafts/2021-08-14-itouch-smart-watch.md

 * Application support
 * Large database of custom watch faces

-However, it is all in the execution.
+However, it's all in the execution.
 Time to take the watch out of the box.

 ## Open the box (unboxing)